mradulovic988/custom-conditions-for-woocommerce/readme.txt

 == How to use ==

-After activation, move to WooCommerce -> WC Conditions and begin to configure your WooCommerce sections.
+After activation, move to WooCommerce -> Custom Conditions and begin to configure your WooCommerce sections.

 == Support ==